Orfium/toolbox/documentation/docs/modules/Authentication/TopBar.md

 ## Final outcome

-The final outcome should be like the below.
+The final outcome should be like this:

 ![What Contains](/img/TopBarExample.png)